Repository workspaces in RelativityOne

 Special considerations

-• Administrators can load data in using the Relativity Desktop Client (load files) into a repository workspace.
+• Administrators can load data in using Import/Export.

 • Repurpose some of the suggested Data Load / Analytics / Searching Dashboards to facilitate analysis and culling your data sets for promotion.